-- Document the routes of exposure and how the exposure occurred (needle stick, instrument stick, bur stick, fluid in eye, etc.). - Wash the exposed area thoroughly with soap and water.
+- Document the routes of exposure and how the exposure occurred (needlestick, instrument stick, bur stick, fluid in eye, etc.). - Wash the exposed area thoroughly with soap and water.
 Do not use bleach or iodophor as an antiseptic.
-For fluid exposures to the eyes you should use the closest eye wash station.
-Splashed to the nose, mouth or skin should be flushed with water.

-- Notify the supervising clinical faculty immediately.
-He/she should accompany you to the operatory to be present when the patient (source) is told about the incident. - Inform the patient that an exposure incident involving fluids from their body has occurred. - Review the patient's medical history with the patient and your supervising clinical faculty.
+For fluid exposures to the eyes, you should use the closest eye wash station.
+Splashed to the nose, mouth or skin should be flushed with water - Notify the supervising clinical faculty immediately.
+He/she should accompany you to the operatory to be present when the patient (source) is told about the incident.
+Follow the same protocol after a non-present patient is notified - by Office of clinical affairs. - Inform the patient that an exposure incident involving fluids from their body has occurred.

+Review the patient's medical history with the patient and your supervising clinical faculty.
 Remember: The medical history is NOT an accurate diagnostic tool when evaluating an exposure incident as many patients choose not to report all their existing medical conditions.
-There are however several additional questions you can ask the patient (if appropriate). - Have you had any recent blood transfusions? - Have you ever been an I.V. drug user? - Are yousexually active?
+There are however several additional questions you can ask the patient (if appropriate).

+- · have you had any recent blood transfusions? - have you ever been an I.V. drug user are you - sexually active?